Loading service details...

 Secure environments for your business to thrive

-When you rent out a home in the UK, it is your legal duty to make sure your property is safe for tenants to live in.
+When you manage a rental property or commercial premises in the UK, it is your legal duty to ensure that all electrical appliances are safe for tenants, employees, or occupants.
 One of the most important ways to do this is by arranging Portable Appliance Testing, often called PAT testing.
 This is a process that checks whether your electrical appliances and equipment are in safe condition, and it helps prevent electrical accidents in the future.

 Portable Appliance Testing (PAT) is the inspection and testing of electrical equipment that can be moved.
 This includes anything from a kettle or microwave to a hoover or a lamp.
 These are called portable appliances, and testing them helps ensure they are safe to use.